-Then onward to Saint-Malo we went, for some sunset sand-in-our-toes beach walking - dog walkers, kids and their indulgently onlooking parents, and other hand-in-hand couples for company.
+Then onward to the port city of Saint-Malo we went, for some sunset sand-in-our-toes beach walking - dog walkers, kids and their indulgently onlooking parents, and other hand-in-hand couples for company.

-The old town of St-Malo is a historic walled city, and a walk along the ramparts is a must - views across the ocean.
+The Old Town district of St-Malo is a historic walled city, and a walk along the ramparts is a must - views across the ocean.
 Then make sure to wander around the charming alleys and streets.
 All of which merits a stop for a galette, a traditional breton savoury pancake with fillings - go for the 'Galette Complete', a ham cheese and fried egg combo.
 We stopped at the Creperie Margaux restaurant on Place du Marche aux Legumes, and the galettes were delicious!

 That evening saw us bed down at the romantic Château d'Apigné hotel just outside Rennes.
 All fairy tale spires and ivy-covered walls, it is accommodation in a disney-esque setting without the wallet-busting price tag of some of the grander castles.
 The rooms are traditional and large, and we had a comfortable stay.
 Do check availability for the hotel restaurant though, as it is not open every day.

 The next morning, after a satisfying breakfast of eggs and delicious continental pastries, we hit the road again, well rested and motivated for the 5 hour drive south.
 Our destination, for a few days of relaxation and family time: the wine country south of Bordeaux.

-Up next, part 2 of our French road trip, and our visits to the best of the hard-hitting Loire Valley castles…
+Up next...
+Part 2 of our French road trip, as we visit some amazing Loire Valley castles…